-- (ii) the director(s) of the insolvent Entity or the Insolvent Debtor shall be informed that creditors will be advised of the estimate and that the actual Professional Fees drawn in the Administration may exceed that estimate and this higher amount can be approved by the Approving Body; and - (iii) If the estimate provided to the director(s) of the insolvent Entity or the Insolvent Debtor differs to any subsequent estimate provided to creditors or the actual amount of Professional Fees claimed, the Member shall provide an explanation of the reason for the variance. - 8.3 Where a Member in Public Practice provides a fixed fee or unconditional quote to the director(s) of the insolvent Entity or the Insolvent Debtor, the Member shall not ask the Approving Body for approval of Professional Fees greater than the fixed fee or unconditional quote. - 8.4 Members in Public Practice should exercise care in providing a fixed fee or unconditional quote to the director(s) of the insolvent Entity or Insolvent Debtor prior to accepting an Appointment as this may be perceived to restrict the proper conduct of the Administration. - 8.5 Members in Public Practice should obtain acknowledgement from the director(s) of the insolvent Entity or the Insolvent Debtor of the receipt of the information provided under paragraphs 8.2 and 8.3 prior to accepting the Appointment. - 8.6 A Member in Public Practice shall only claim Professional Fees and Expenses in respect of Professional Services performed or to be performed for an Administration which are necessary and proper. - 8.7 The term 'necessary' in paragraph 8.6 means professional work that is: - (a) directly connected with the Administration; and - (b) performed in accordance with the duties of the Appointment and professional standards. - 8.8 The term 'proper' in paragraph 8.6 means professional work that is performed in an effective and efficient manner in an Administration. - Guidance on matters to consider when determining necessary and proper Professional Fees and Expenses is provided in Appendix 2. - 8.9 A Member in Public Practice shall claim as Professional Fees, and not as Expenses, any fees for Insolvency Services provided by the Member, the Member's Firm, a Network Firm or a third party to an Administration.
-Where the Member, the Member's Firm or a Network Firm provides Professional Services, other than Insolvency Services, the fees in respect of those services shall be claimed as Professional Fees. - 8.10 A Member in Public Practice shall use the Member's commercial judgement, adopting the perspective of, and acting with the same care as, a reasonable person when incurring Expenses for the Administration. - 8.11 A Member in Public Practice who has accepted an Appointment, other than as a Controller or a Trustee, shall obtain court approval when the Member makes a claim in respect of Professional Fees for any pre-appointment work performed in respect of an Appointment. - 8.12 A Member in Public Practice who has accepted an Appointment shall not claim as an Expense any disbursements that were incurred prior to the date of Appointment.
+- 8.3 Where a Member in Public Practice provides an estimate of the cost of the Appointment to the creditors, or claims an amount of Professional Fees, which is different to the estimate provided to the director(s) of the insolvent Entity or the Insolvent Debtor, the Member shall provide an explanation of the reason for the variance to the creditors. - 8.4 Where a Member in Public Practice provides a fixed fee or unconditional quote to the director(s) of the insolvent Entity or the Insolvent Debtor, the Member shall not ask the Approving Body for approval of Professional Fees greater than the fixed fee or unconditional quote. - 8.5 Members in Public Practice should exercise care in providing a fixed fee or unconditional quote to the director(s) of the insolvent Entity or Insolvent Debtor prior to accepting an Appointment as this may be perceived to restrict the proper conduct of the Administration. - 8.6 Members in Public Practice should obtain acknowledgement from the director(s) of the insolvent Entity or the Insolvent Debtor of the receipt of the information provided under paragraphs 8.2 and 8.4 prior to accepting the Appointment. - 8.7 A Member in Public Practice shall only claim reasonable Professional Fees and Expenses in respect of Professional Services performed or to be performed for an Administration which are necessary and proper. - 8.8 The term 'necessary' in paragraph 8.7 means professional work that is: - (a) directly connected with the Administration; and - (b) performed in accordance with the duties of the Appointment and professional standards. - 8.9 The term 'proper' in paragraph 8.7 means professional work that is performed in an effective and efficient manner in an Administration. - Guidance on matters to consider when determining necessary and proper Professional Fees and Expenses is provided in Appendix 3. - 8.10 A Member in Public Practice shall claim as Professional Fees, and not as Expenses, any fees for Insolvency Services provided by the Member, the Member's Firm, a Network Firm or a third party to an Administration.
+Where the Member, the Member's Firm or a Network Firm provides Professional Services, other than Insolvency Services, the fees in respect of those services shall be claimed as Professional Fees. - 8.11 A Member in Public Practice shall use the Member's commercial judgement, adopting the perspective of, and acting with the same care as, a reasonable person when incurring Expenses for the Administration. - 8.12 A Member in Public Practice who has accepted an Appointment, other than as a Controller or a Trustee, shall obtain court approval when the Member makes a claim in respect of Professional Fees for any pre-appointment work performed in respect of an Appointment. - 8.13 A Member in Public Practice who has accepted an Appointment, other than as a Controller or Trustee, shall not claim as an Expense any disbursements that were incurred prior to the date of Appointment. - 8.14 A Member in Public Practice who has accepted an Appointment as a Trustee, may claim Professional Fees and Expenses for Pre-appointment Advice performed in respect of the Appointment in accordance with the Bankruptcy Act 1966.